SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 ## Code Representation with Abstract Syntax Trees
 @cha:ast

-To execute actual code on top of our ObjVlisp kernel, we need code to execute.
-And since ObjVlisp does not force a way to represent code, we need to choose one oneselves.

 Probably the simplest way to represent code we can think about are strings.
 That is actually what we write in editors: strings.